 The Hudson Valley Renegades have operated within the Entertainment Industry for twenty-one years.
 Entertainment is a very difficult industry to be apart of because there are such a large amount of competitors and there is such a large variety of entertainment.
 The Renegades focus on fun instead of baseball; this tactic keeps them successful because the fans are focused on the fun and the events and the inflatable slides rather than the baseball game itself.

 The Entertainment industry is a multi-faceted industry that typically consists of film, television, music, and live entertainment.
 Minor League baseball is not a very popular event.
 People can go to major league games and see better talent at bigger stadiums so the minor league teams have to come up with a way to increase popularity which is entertaining the fans in other aspects rather than just baseball.
 Another reason for the popularity of minor league baseball is that it is considered affordable family entertainment at the local level.
 New stadiums with new facilities also have helped to create a welcoming atmosphere (What).
-Families can get away from the stressful jobs and school and enjoy a day full of great food, inflatables and a great on field experience in beautiful weather.
+Families can get away from the stressful jobs and school and enjoy a day full of great food, inflatables, and a great on field experience in beautiful weather.
 Although the Renegades’ job is to entertain and create a great experience for the fans, this can be sometimes difficult because of the large variety of competition in the entertainment industry.
 Movie theaters, professional sporting events, water parks, and mini golf are just a few examples of competitors to the minor league team in the summer (“What Makes Minor League Baseball Teams so Popular?”).

 Major Competition